- Medical Examination Process Flow

 What to Avoid?

-- Only applicants needing assistance are allowed to bring one attendant with them to accompany.
+- Following applicants needing assistance are allowed to bring one attendant with them to accompany.

 - In case the applicant requires special assistance, he/she should inform WilCare at the time of booking appointment.

-- Infectious materials, matches/lighters, cigarettes/smokes, aerosols/sprays/perfumes, electronic devices including mobile phones or any other such sort of items deemed harmful within the medical examination area are not allowed.
+- Infectious materials, matches/lighters, cigarettes/smokes, aerosols/sprays/perfumes, electronic devices including mobile phones or any other items deemed harmful within the medical examination area are not allowed.

 Notes for Applicants